asuka-mio/KAIMyEntitySaba/README.md

 # KAIMyEntitySaba
 A native library use saba to load MMD Model for minecraft
+Can someone help us become "yet another VRChat"?
 ## How to build

 Please install CMake before the build.